Guides4Homeowners

 • Window condensation – Often you may find that there is condensation around your windows, wipe any condensation away & potentially look at getting a dehumidifier in that area.

-• Basement / cellar leaks – Sometimes if your basement / cellar isn’t properly tanked it can lead to mold issues around your house.
+• Basement / cellar leaks – Sometimes if your basement / cellar isn’t properly tanked it can lead to mould issues around your house.